Jerome Randle: Professional career

 Randle returned to Adelaide for the 2016–17 NBL season.
 He scored 30 points or more four times, including a 40-point effort on November 5 against the Perth Wildcats.
 He helped the 36ers claim the minor premiership with a first-place finish and a 17–11 record.
 He was subsequently named the NBL's Most Valuable Player, becoming just the second 36ers player to be named MVP, joining Mark Davis in 1987.
 He was also named to his second consecutive All-NBL First Team, as well as winning the NBL Australia Post Fan's MVP for the second straight season.
 Following the conclusion of the NBL season, Randle moved to France to play out the season with Limoges CSP.

 Randle started the 2017–18 season in Turkey with Bahçeşehir, but later joined the Sydney Kings in November 2017, returning to the NBL once again.
 For the season, Randle became the first player to lead the league in both points (19.78) and assists (5.26) per game since Andrew Gaze in 1989.
 He was named to the All-NBL Second Team.
 Following the conclusion of the NBL season, Randle moved to Germany to play out the season with Rockets Gotha.

 Randle returned to Sydney for the 2018–19 NBL season, and battled through a glute injury.
 He once again earned All-NBL Second Team honors.
 Following the conclusion of the NBL season, Randle moved to Russia to play out the season with Lokomotiv Kuban.

 After not being offered a new contract by the Sydney Kings, Randle reunited with the Adelaide 36ers ahead of the 2019–20 NBL season, signing a two-year deal on October 2, 2019.
 The 36ers opted out of the second year of Randle's contract at the conclusion of the 2019–20 season.

 On February 27, 2020, Randle signed with Fuenlabrada of the Spanish Liga ACB.
 He ruptured his right ACL in his debut game for the team two days later and was ruled out for the rest of the season.
 On March 3, Fuenlabrada offered Randle a contract extension for the 2020–21 Liga ACB season.

 On December 18, 2020, Randle signed with Real Betis of the Liga ACB.
 He averaged 9.0 points, 2.2 assists and 1.0 rebounds per game during the 2020–21 season.

 In November 2021, Randle signed with BC Budivelnyk of the Ukrainian Basketball SuperLeague.

 On April 9, 2022, he has signed with Metropolitans 92 of the LNB Pro A.

 In January 2023, Randle signed with the Tunisian champions US Monastir.
-In 2023, he announced his retirement from his playing career, while stating his intention to go into coaching.
+In 2023, he announced his retirement from his playing career after the 2022–23 season, while stating his intention to go into coaching.
+Randle finished his career by winning the Championnat Pro A and the Tunisian Cup with Monastir.